avamariee/pet-adoption-quiz/README.md

 # pet-adoption-quiz
-This is a group project by Ava Bullock, Janell Myrick, Tess Austin and Luisianna Barrios.
+> - This is a group project by Ava Bullock, Janell Myrick, Tess Austin and Luisianna Barrios.
+> - There was a button styling contribution by user: rishabh341.

 ### **Problem**
 > Over-population of pets in animal shelters.